 The Real Benefit of Using Google Sheets Add-ons Like Flubaroo and Goobric On Friday evening I posted a list of my ten favorite Google Sheets, Docs, and Forms Add-ons.
 A point that I should have made at the start of that post is that the biggest benefit of many Add-ons is that they save teachers time.
 For the most part Add-ons won't change the way you teach, but they can streamline some processes for you.
 Take that time savings and use it on the things that make teaching fun like having more conversations with students.
 Or take that time savings to reduce your personal stress level and go fishing, play with your kids, let your mind wander, or do whatever it is you like to do when you relax.

-We often talk about the need for balance between professional and personal lives.
-Here's an example of this from my life.
-Another example of an Add-on that can save teachers a ton of time is found in Doctopus and Goobric.
+From Fish to Infinity I have a friend who gets a tremendous kick out of science, even though he’s an artist.
+Whenever we get together all he wants to do is chat about the latest thing in evolution or quantum mechanics.
+But when it comes to math, he feels at sea, and it saddens him.
+The strange symbols keep him out.
+He says he doesn’t even know how to pronounce them.
 It's Time to Make Learning Fun Again . . .
 Even for Adults One of the things I've struggled with during my tenure in education is how professional development is done in schools, especially around integration of technology.
 PD is already confined to a couple of weeks in the summer, but then throw on top of that the "sit-and-get" style in which we teach our content, and you can see why most teachers would rather surf Pinterest than learn during these sessions.
 We preach how "student-centered" we want the classroom to be, yet we spend hours talking at teachers and call this "professional learning."
 While this isn't unique to technology, I've found that a vast majority of technology training spends 90 percent of our time teaching us about tools, and 10 percent discussing how we could use these tools in the classroom (usually at the end of the workshop, when we are all exhausted).
 The APPmazing Race One of the finalists for the APPmazing Race.
-The Interactive Learning Challenge "Learning by doing" is not a new concept by any stretch.